• Contact AAPS

 how to create an abstract for a presentation

-4. How to write an Abstract
+6. How to Design an Effective Graphical Abstract in PowerPoint

 how to create an abstract for a presentation